Dress-ED: Instruction-Guided Editing for Virtual Try-On and Try-Off: Additional Dataset Details

 \subsection{Mask Preprocessing}

 FitDiT uses bounding boxes as input masks.
 These bounding boxes are extracted from the label maps of a clothed person extracted using a parser.
+A visual

-A visual example is provided in Fig.~\ref{fig:mask_fitdit} The label maps provided in Dress Code~\cite{morelli2022dresscode} have significant inconsistencies in the hand area, partially masking hands too.
-More powerful segmentation networks such Sapiens~\cite{khirodkar2024sapiens} are better at segmenting body parts but struggle to isolate garments from each other, resulting in artifacts, for example upper-body and lower-body items labeled as one.
+example is provided in Fig.~\ref{fig:mask_fitdit} The label maps provided in Dress Code~\cite{morelli2022dresscode} have significant inconsistencies in the hand area, partially masking hands too.
+More powerful segmentation networks such as Sapiens~\cite{khirodkar2024sapiens} are better at segmenting body parts but struggle to isolate garments from each other, resulting in artifacts, for example upper-body and lower-body items labeled as one.
 For this reason, we employ a new segmentation model~\cite{fashn-human-parser}, specifically trained on garment data and capable of isolating body parts.
-We then extract the bounding box mask from the new labels maps and apply FitDiT~\cite{jiang2024fitdit} to virtually try-on the edited ground-truth garment to the person, while preserving hands.
-We will release the labels maps together with the other items of the dataset.
+We then extract the bounding box mask from the new segmentation maps and apply FitDiT~\cite{jiang2024fitdit} to virtually try-on the edited ground-truth garment to the person, while preserving hands.